Mustaqb/FlipkartUnitTest/readMe.md

-all the required packages are already included in the created environment
+all the required packages are included in the requirements.txt

-to activate the environment execute the following command after navigating to the saved directory
+to install the packages use the following command pip install -r requirements.txt

-.\Flipkart_Selenium_Env\Scripts\activate.bat